zhlSunLab/LPI-SKMSC/README.md

 # LPI-SKMSC
-LPI-SKMSC was a clustering-based lncRNA-protein interactions(LPIs) prediction method using segmented k-mer frequencies and multi-space clustering.
-It was dedicated to handling the imbalance of positive and negative samples.
+A clustering-based lncRNA-protein interactions prediction method for handling imbalanced datasets.

 The current code is the test part of LPI-SKMSC.
 Predictive metrics can be obtained by testing the trained model.
-The complete code will be submitted after the paper is accepted.
+We will submit the complete code soon.

 ## Dependency